bbauska/meta-react-basics/README.md

   alt="."
   width="30%" />
 </p>
-When a component is created, it gets an initial State.
-The State is used to initialize the component's properties.
+<p>When a component is created, it gets an initial State.
+The State is used to initialize the
+component's properties.</p>

-Components can be either stateful or stateless, but what exactly does that mean?
-To gain a better understanding, let's explore an example of each.
+<p>Components can be either stateful or stateless, but what exactly does that mean?
+To gain a
+better understanding, let's explore an example of each.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~ w2-s15-g.
 (171) ~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->